Skip to Content

 I have two tested ways of dealing with it.

-• Use a wet towel – this will allow you to pick up most of the hair form almost any surface and clean it at the same time.
+• Use a wet towel – this will allow you to pick up most of the hair from almost any surface and clean it at the same time.
 If you do it regularly, you will never notice that your British Shorthair is shedding.
 A wet towel will work great with any large areas like sofas, chairs, or even the carpets…and everything that you can use a damp cloth on (I wouldn’t use it on electronics though…)

 • Get a lint roller – this would work for all the narrow and more fragile spaces.
 Definitely great for removing cat hair from your clothes and electronic equipment.